norbertK/taskmarks/README.md

 - make little demo, how to work with taskmarks
 - find better shortcuts and make them work outside the edit mode (eg 'goto next' or 'Select Active Task' should work always)
 - add debug points to task (toggle, switch all on or off)
 - perhaps? be able to leave comments on tasks - for starters, just keep them in taskmarks.json
 - version taskmarks.json? import old?

 ## Done (still testing)

+(0.9.6) - ring and ring tests - some refactoring
 (0.9.5) - some cleanup
 (0.9.4) - fixed https://github.com/norbertK/taskmarks/issues/22 - do not write if equal
 (0.9.3) - one central taskmarks.json (setting) - local trumps central
 (0.9.2) - do not write <span style="text-decoration: underline">new</span> empty taskmarks.json

 ## Requirements